 Click Create in the top navigation bar.
 Select AI Studio.
 This opens the video editor.

 You'll see three main areas.
-The script panel is on the left side — this is where you type what the avatar says.
-The canvas is the large area in the center — this is your visual preview showing the avatar, background, and any overlays.
-The timeline runs along the bottom — it shows your scenes in sequence, like slides in a presentation.
+The script panel is on the left side - this is how you type what the avatar says.
+The canvas is the large area in the center - this is your visual preview showing the avatar, background, and any overlays.
+The timeline runs along the bottom - it shows your scenes in sequence, like slides in a presentation.

 Setting Up Your Avatar